 Instructions

-- In a small bowl, whisk together the olive oil, lime juice, pickled jalapeño, cilantro, and cumin until well blended.
+- In a small bowl, whisk together the olive oil, lime juice, minced jalapeño, chopped cilantro, and cumin until well combined.

-- Pour the dressing over the salad and toss gently to coat all ingredients evenly.
+- Pour the dressing over the salad ingredients and toss gently until everything is evenly coated.

 Nutrition